-Decay Detection Techniques
+Our Decay Detection Methods

 Picus Sonic Tomograph

 The Picus Sonic Tomograph measures the speed at which a sonic pulse travels through a tree from various points (based on the principle that sound travels faster through good wood than decayed wood).
-The sonic pulse is generated by contact with pins with an digital hammer, around the tree’s circumference.
+The sonic pulse is generated by contact with pins with a digital hammer, around the tree’s circumference.
 Sensors, attached to the pins, measure the time sound takes to travel through the wood.

 Once all the pins have been tapped, the information is sent to a laptop where the speed variations are displayed using a range of colours.
-The images below illustrate this:

 The Resistograph is a device used to detect decay in trees.
 It works by driving a probe into the tree at a constant speed.